If you’re a healthy person, how many things do you think you do per day?

 By illustration, a typical morning of late: On waking, I change into the clothes I set next to my pillow the night before, pull up my covers, making my bed lying in it, fold up my extra blanket, go across the room to pick up the decorative pillows and back to put them on the bed.
 I walk to the bathroom, wash my face, get out a towel and face cream, dry off, put the cream on, and put the towel and cream away.
 I fold my bath towels, which were drying overnight.
 From there, I go to the kitchen, get out a bowl, a spoon, measuring spoons, cutting board, the canister of muesli, my pills, a pear, a hot pad, the carton of soymilk, and a pre-measured syringe of B12.
 I put muesli and water in the bowl, sit at the table to cut up the pear, then place the bowl in the microwave and start it.
 I put the pear core the in trash, the utensils in the dishwasher, and sit down to wait for my breakfast to cook.
 I take the muesli out of the microwave, pour soymilk into it, put the soymilk away, and carry the muesli and my pills to my dayroom.

 That, in case you weren’t counting, was 34 things.
+And that’s about a third of my energy expenditure for the day right there.

 I can do a lot more now than I could a few years ago, but I still have to watch myself very carefully.
 But this, honestly, is a large part of why I manage to be happy, as sick as I am.
 When I was limited to a dozen things a day, my dream was simply to be able to read on the computer all day in order to fill my time, so I didn’t have to lie in bed doing nothing but staring at the same walls every day.
 Anything that I can do beyond that reading feels like gravy.
-Being able to walk to the bathroom, to heat up a meal, to have a little conversation, just to be able to get up and leave the room – all of this is a dream that I never thought would come true.
+Being able to walk to the bathroom, to heat up a meal, to have a little conversation, just to be able to get up and leave the room if I want to – all of this is a dream that I never thought would come true.

 But while I’m doing better now, figuring what I can manage, and staying what is called “inside the envelope” is still a constant struggle.
 I mentioned above that there are things that a healthy person doesn’t even think of as taking energy that in my case would count toward my number of things.
 In terms of staying inside the envelope, it’s not just obvious physical activity I have to beware of.